apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 #### Automatic versioning in multi subprojects setups
 Maven 4 contains a lot of improvements for projects which contain subprojects.
 Those include automatic version detection of the parent and project own dependencies.
-**Note**: This section does not take CI-friendly versions into account.
-See the next section about those.

 Using Maven 3 with model version 4.0.0 you need to declare those.
 While the parent's version always must be hardcoded, you can use the `${project.version` property to declare another subproject as a dependency.